Tracking List: MAC 2026 - Agriculture

 H - Pre-Filed

-HB2762 - Rep. Brad Banderman (R) - Modifies and creates new provisions relating to utilities
+HB2762 - Rep. Brad Banderman (R) - Modifies and creates new provisions relating to solar energy projects.

 Summary: COMMITTEE ACTION: Voted "Do Pass with HCS" by the Standing Committee on Utilities by a vote of 16 to 3.